-The Directorate is headed by a Director and exists to provide efficient and effective Airport operation services and to contribute to the revenue and surplus of CAA.
+The Directorate is headed by a Director and exists to provide efficient and effective Airport operation services and to contribute to the revenue and surplus of UCAA.
 The Directorate has to ensure that the Airports and Aerodromes operate as commercially viable entities.
 Under the Director is the General Manager, Entebbe International Airport who manages the operations of Entebbe International Airport (EIA).
 The thirteen upcountry aerodromes are supervised by the General Manager, Regional Airports.

 - The Directorate is charged with the responsibility to develop, operate and maintain aerodromes as commercially viable entities.

 - Operational responsibilities include Crash Fire & Rescue Services, Security, Passenger facilitation and airfield services.

 - The Engineering section takes charge of routine maintenance and capital development projects while the Commercial section is responsible for property rentals, concessions and non-aeronautical revenue development in general.